ArtanisInc/Artanis-RCS/README.md

 - Complete error logs
 - Steps to reproduce the problem

----

 ## 📄 **License & Attribution**

 ### **License**
-This project is released under the MIT License with the following additional terms:
+This project is released under the [MIT License](https://github.com/ArtanisInc/Artanis-RCS/blob/main/LICENSE) with the following additional terms:

-**EDUCATIONAL USE ONLY**: This software is intended solely for educational and research purposes.
-Any use in violation of game Terms of Service is strictly prohibited and not endorsed by the developers.

 ### **Pattern and Algorithms Data Sources**
 - Recoil patterns derived from CS2 chinese community.